x21179930/final-project-keylogger/README.md

 ## Installation
 1. Download the source code from GitHub
-2. Install the required dependencies
+2. Install the required dependencies, a requirements.txt file has been added to github for ease of installation
 3. Run the gui.py file

 ## Usage